Rochester (Vic.)

 Rochester is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Rochester Vic.
-(SA2) has an estimated population of around 2923, reflecting a decrease of 231 people (7.3%) since the 2021 Census which reported a population of 3154.
-This change is inferred from AreaSearch's resident population estimate of 2831 following examination of ABS' latest ERP data release in June 2024, and an additional 10 validated new addresses since the Census date.
-The population density ratio is approximately 33 persons per square kilometer.
-Overseas migration was the primary driver of population growth in recent periods.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Rochester (Vic.) is around 2,923.
+This reflects a decrease of 231 people since the 2021 Census, which reported a population of 3,154 people.
+The current resident population estimate of 2,831 by AreaSearch follows examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
+This level of population results in a density ratio of 33 persons per square kilometer.
+The primary driver of population growth for Rochester (Vic.) was overseas migration during recent periods.

 Frequently Asked Questions - Population